ghepburn/Object-Relational-Mapper/README.md

 # Object-Relational-Mapper
-Custom object relational mapper built in Python using only Psycopg2 third party library.
+Custom object relational mapper built in Python using only Psycopg2 Postgres database third party library.
+This project was inspired by a curiosity of how SQLAlchemy worked, a desire to increase my knowledge how to work programstically with databases

 # How It Works
         from ORM import Database, Column, ForeignKey